-- Document-based studies of industry misbehaviour within and outside Canada have assisted tobacco control efforts around the world; - The first benefit of internal documents is that a lot of information about industry practices is uncovered.
-Better public policy and regulations flow from making that information known; - Internal documents have been instrumental in persuading juries to focus on the industry's misdeeds; - The availability of documents on-line and in depositories has helped make the industry a political pariah.
+Studies of industry misbehaviour within and outside Canada based on internal tobacco company documents have assisted tobacco control efforts around the world.
+Internal documents have been instrumental in persuading juries to focus on the industry's misdeeds.
+The availability of documents on-line and in depositories on tobacco company practices has helped make the industry a political pariah.
+The end result is better public policy, including more effective legislation and regulation to control the tobacco industry and protect the public from their products.